sagedemage/movie_recommendation_system/README.md

 - Gross: 335451311.0

 ### 1. Result
-Here is the result after running the movie recommendation program 1000 times:
+Here is the result after running the movie recommendation program 100 times:
-- Accuracy of the recommendations: 80.9%
+- Accuracy of the movie recommendations: 82%

-**Note**: The `measure_accuracy.py` script runs the program 1000 times for me.
+**Note**: The `measure_accuracy.py` script runs the program 100 times for me.

-The accuracy of the model is 80.9%.
+The accuracy of the model is 82%.
 There is certainly more work that has to be done to get it to a 90% accuracy.
 An accuracy above 75% is pretty good for a demo project.